chide-marama/marama-view/README.md

 # Marama View

 This repository represents the view layer of the Marama-editor.
-This project uses [libGDX](https://libgdx.badlogicgames.com/) and depends on the default [Marama-editor](https://github.com/chide-marama/marama-editor) repository written in Scala.
+This project uses [libGDX](https://libgdx.badlogicgames.com/) and depends on the [Marama-editor](https://github.com/chide-marama/marama-editor) repository written in Scala.

 TODO: describe connection to marama-editor project (technical details).